 Fall and Spring Programs

-During the academic year, Beginner (Initiation) and Elementary (Éleméntaire) students will enroll in 17-21 hours per week of French language coursework, depending on placement.
-Intermediate and Advanced students will enroll in 9-12 hours of French language coursework per week, and up to 9-12 additional hours per week (three to four courses) of content courses in the humanities and social sciences.
+During the academic year, Beginner and Elementary students will enroll in 21 hours per week of French language coursework.
+Intermediate and Advanced students will enroll in 9-12 hours of French language coursework per week, plus an additional 6-9 hours per week (two to three courses) of cultural content courses.

-In the summer, you can opt to live in a residence hall (foyer) of the Université Catholique de l'Ouest.
-This foyer living arrangement provides opportunities to interact with other CIDEF students in a residential environment.
-If you choose to live in a foyer, you will have a private room (with shower and toilet).
+In the summer, you can also opt to live in a residence hall (foyer) associated with the Université Catholique de l’Ouest.
+The foyer living arrangement provides opportunities to interact with other CIDEF students in a residential environment.
+If you decide to live in a foyer, you will have a private room (with shower and toilet) and all meals will be provided for you on campus.
 The foyer is located in the center of Angers near the university.
-All meals will be provided for you on campus.

 Dates and Deadlines

 |Term||Year||Priority Deadline||Final Deadline||Arrival Date||Departure Date|

 If your program has a Priority Deadline, complete all pre-decision application materials by this date to receive a $100 credit toward your program fee.
 Please note, students participating in multiple summer programs are only eligible to receive the $100 credit once.

 Note: this $100 discount does not apply to priority deadlines for SIT programs.